Kazza24/GetClean_Project/codebook.md

 		y	- the activity

 	Additionally for both Test and Training there are 9 Inertial Signals files, but these were excluded from the Tidy Data as they were not required by the assignment (see step 2 in Data Processing, below).

-## Data Processing

-This section describes how the raw rata was transformed.

-1. Merges the training and the test sets together
-	All files are downloaded, and then built into one with rbind and bind statements.

-2. Extracts only the measurements on the mean and standard deviation for each measurement.
-	I took an expansive view and included all variables with the letters "mean", "Mean" or "std" in their name, regardless of where these strings occurred.
-	Thus none of the files in the "Inertial Signals" folder of the original data were needed.
-	Of the 561 features only 86 met this criteria.

-3. Uses descriptive activity names to name the activities in the data set.
-	The activity code of 1-6 are replaced by their names ie  "WALKING" etc.

-4. Appropriately labels the data set with descriptive variable names.
-	I used camel case ie the first letter is lower case, but then subsequent words are capitalised Shortened words  like "t" is expanded to "time", "acc" to "acceleration", etc Abbreviations like "FFT" and "STD" are capitalised For the angles the word "To" is between the two measurements eg angleXTo

-   The data is Tidy as each row represents one observation of a person/activity, and every column is a separate variable.

-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-	The file produced here is called activityDataMeans.txt

 ## CodeBook for the final datafile.